cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

 * DirectAdmin
 * InterWorx <sup>*</sup>

-It will install CloudLinux kernel, [Apache module](/cloudlinux_os_components/#hostinglimits-module-for-apache), [PAM module](/cloudlinux_os_components/#pam-configuration), [command line tools](/command-line_tools/#command-line-tools-cli) as well as LVE Manager.
+It will install CloudLinux OS Shared kernel, [Apache module](/cloudlinux_os_components/#hostinglimits-module-for-apache), [PAM module](/cloudlinux_os_components/#pam-configuration), [command line tools](/command-line_tools/#command-line-tools-cli) as well as LVE Manager.

 :::tip Note
 \* For InterWorx cldeploy script installs mod_hostinglimits, lve-utils, lve-stats packages.
 Find more about LVE Manager installation [here](https://www.interworx.com/support/faq/install-use-cloudlinux-plugin-interworx/)
 :::

 :::warning
-CloudLinux 8 supports cPanel 11.94 and newer, Plesk Obsidian 18.0.33.0 and newer and DirectAdmin out of the box.
+CloudLinux OS Shared 8 supports cPanel 11.94 and newer, Plesk Obsidian 18.0.33.0 and newer and DirectAdmin out of the box.
 :::

-ISPmanager 5 has native support for CloudLinux.
-To deploy CloudLinux on a server with ISPmanager 5, you would need to purchase CloudLinux license directly from ISPSystems and follow ISPmanager's deployment guide.
+ISPmanager 5 has native support for CloudLinux OS Shared.
+To deploy CloudLinux OS Shared on a server with ISPmanager 5, you would need to purchase CloudLinux OS Shared license directly from ISPSystems and follow ISPmanager's deployment guide.

-**Starting from version 1.61**, at the end of conversion from CentOS 7.x to CloudLinux 7, the cldeploy script converts CloudLinux 7 to [CloudLinux 7 Hybrid](/cloudlinux_os_kernel/#hybrid-kernels).
+**Starting from version 1.61**, at the end of conversion from CentOS 7.x to CloudLinux OS Shared 7, the cldeploy script converts CloudLinux OS Shared 7 to [CloudLinux OS Shared 7 Hybrid](/cloudlinux_os_kernel/#hybrid-kernels).

 Automatic hybridization will be performed for the AMD processors with the following CPU families: